fuzzuf/pt_mode/README.md

 ### Patch COTS Binary

 The proxy application only supports fork server mode, which requires patchelf and the patched glibc.
-The dependency build can be done by just run:
+The below make command builds the dependency build:

 ```shell
 make patch TARGET=$BIN
 ```

-The above make command builds and install the dependencies to `$PREFIX` (default to `$PWD/.local`) at the first time.
+The above command builds and installs the dependencies to `$PREFIX` (default to `$PWD/.local`) for the first time.
 Then, it runs `patchelf` to `$BIN` with output `$OUTPUT` (`$BIN.patched` by default).

 ### Install `ptmodule.ko`

-The proxy application requires target environment to the `ptmodule.ko` installed:
+The proxy application requires the target environment to the `ptmodule.ko` installed:

 ```shell
 cd ptmodule